<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=516597979911501&amp;ev=PageView&amp;noscript=1">

 • Topological geometry

-It relates to the unchangeable property of geometric objects when subjected to continuous deformations like stretching or bending—often used to investigate sub-atomic structures and cosmological characteristics.
+It refers to the unchanging attribute of geometric objects when exposed to continuous deformations such as stretching or bending, which is frequently employed to study subatomic structures and cosmological properties.

 • Differential geometry